Do get lots of comments on your blog?

 If you make your commenting readers feel wanted, needed, loved and secure, they will return for more.
 Offering commenting badges will increase that sense of being part of a family.
 They will look out for each other, and even comment on each others contributions.

 All this community activity creates a sense of popularity with your blog.
 This be more attractive to other readers, who will want to join in the party.
 And it will also gain the attention of the search engines, whose algorithms are programmed to search out popular posts with lots of comments.

 So would you like to attract more loyal commenters?

 All this is possible via the new Thrive Comments plugin.
 As you know, I use Thrive Themes for this blog, and all the other blogs and websites that I create.

 But this plugin has got me really excited.
-It is perfect to accompany my 40 Days to Commenting Mastery Challenge.
 There is nothing better than to incentivise your commenters to return to do it again and again.

 And with the added bonus of recognising your loyal commenters, this will in turn encourage you to maintain your connections with them, and write more of the kind of posts they want to read.

 You can find out more about the Thrive Comments plugin here, and start building your family of loyal commenters now.